Measurement of ${}_Λ^{3}\mathrm{H}$ production in Pb-Pb collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5.02 TeV

 Figure 1

-Invariant-mass distribution of selected ${}_{\Lambda}^{3}\mathrm{H}$ candidates in the centrality class 0$-$10% and $p_{\rm T}$ interval 3 $<$ $p_{\rm T}$ $<$ 3.5 $\mathrm{Ge\kern-.1emV/}c$ fitted with a function which is the sum of a double-sided Crystal Ball signal and an exponential background.
+Invariant-mass distribution of selected ${}_Λ^{3}\mathrm{H}$ candidates in the centrality class 0-10% and $p_{\rm T}$ interval 3 $ < p_{\rm T} < $ 3.5 GeV/c fitted with a function which is the sum of a double-sided Crystal Ball signal and an exponential background.
 Vertical lines represent the statistical uncertainties.

 Figure 2

-Deuteron (d), antitriton ($\mathrm{\overline{t}}$), ${}^3\mathrm{He}$ , and ${}_{\Lambda}^{3}\mathrm{H}$ spectra measured in Pb$-$Pb collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5.02 TeV.
+Deuteron (d), antitriton ($\mathrm{\overline{t}}$) , ${}^3\mathrm{He}$, and ${}_Λ^{3}\mathrm{H}$ spectra measured in PbPb collisions at $\sqrt{s_{\mathrm{NN}}}$ = 5.02 TeV.
 Each panel shows a centrality interval and different nuclei are reported with different colours.
-For ${}_{\Lambda}^{3}\mathrm{H}$, the average spectra between particles and antiparticles is employed.
-The boxes represent the systematic uncertainties, while the vertical lines are the statistical ones.
-The combined Blast-Wave fit parameters for d, $\mathrm{\overline{t}}$, ${}^3\mathrm{He}$, and ${}_{\Lambda}^{3}\mathrm{H}$ are listed in Table 1.
+For ${}_Λ^{3}\mathrm{H}$, the average spectra between particles and antiparticles is employed.
+The width of the boxes refers to the range of the $p_{\rm T}$ intervals, while their height represents the systematic uncertainties.
+The vertical lines are the statistical uncertainties.
+The combined Blast-Wave fit parameters for d, $\mathrm{\overline{t}}$ , ${}^3\mathrm{He}$, and ${}_Λ^{3}\mathrm{H}$ are listed in Table 1.

 Figure 3

-Yield ratio of ${}_{\Lambda}^{3}\mathrm{H}$ to $^3\mathrm{He}$ together with theoretical predictions as a function of multiplicity.
+Yield ratio of ${}_Λ^{3}\mathrm{H}$ to ${}^{3}\mathrm{He}$ together with theoretical predictions as a function of multiplicity.
 In the left panel, the results of this analysis are compared with the ALICE measurement at $\sqrt{s_{\mathrm{NN}}}$ = 2.76 TeV .
-Vertical lines are used for the statistical uncertainties and boxes for the systematic ones.
+Vertical lines are used for the statistical uncertainties and the height of the boxes for the systematic ones.
+The width of the boxes refers to the uncertainties of multiplicity.
 For each centrality interval the $\langle \mathrm{d}N_\mathrm{ch}/\mathrm{d}\eta\rangle$ is taken from Ref.
-[68] and the ${}^{3}\mathrm{He}$ yield from Ref.
-[48].
+[73] and the ${}^{3}\mathrm{He}$ yield from Ref.
+[51].
 The dense orange dashed line represents the expectation of SHM, while the other three sets of lines stand for coalescence model with different $B_\Lambda$ hypotheses.
 The coalescence prediction with world average $B_\Lambda$ is displayed with a 1$\sigma$ uncertainty as the filled area, both lines and shadowed areas are linear interpolations of the available model calculations .
 In the right panel, the results of recent STAR measurement are shown for comparison .

 Figure 4

-The ${}_{\Lambda}^{3}\mathrm{H}/{}^3\mathrm{He}$ yield ratio together with theoretical predictions in different centrality intervals as a function of $p_{\rm T}$.
-The vertical lines and boxes represent the statistical and systematic uncertainties, respectively.
-The pink solid lines are calculated as the ratios of the Blast-Wave fit functions for ${}^3\mathrm{He}$ and ${}_{\Lambda}^{3}\mathrm{H}$.
+The ${}_Λ^{3}\mathrm{H} / {}^{3}\mathrm{He}$ yield ratio together with theoretical predictions in different centrality intervals as a function of $p_{\rm T}$.
+The vertical lines and the height of the boxes represent the statistical and systematic uncertainties, respectively.
+The width of the boxes displays the range of the $p_{\rm T}$ intervals.
+The pink solid lines are calculated as the ratios of the Blast-Wave fit functions for ${}^{3}\mathrm{He}$ and ${}_Λ^{3}\mathrm{H}$.
 The other three curves stand for the predictions of the coalescence model with different $B_\Lambda$ hypotheses.
 The coalescence prediction with world average $B_\Lambda$ is displayed with a 1$\sigma$ uncertainty band .